Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Use of External Scores

 We begin by computing the univariate intercepts and slopes $(\hat\beta_{0j}, \hat\beta_j)$, as in Step 1 of uniLasso.
 However, rather than relying on the standard formulation that uses leave-one-out (LOO) coefficients, \citet{uniLasso} propose an alternative regression framework, presented as equation (3.3) in their paper:

 The idea is to use the univariate coefficients from $\tt E$ rather than compute the LOO estimates from the training data.
 In the equation above these correspond to the $\Tilde{\beta}_j$ terms.
 Specifically, the magnitudes $|\Tilde\beta_j|$ serve as adaptive weights in the $\ell_1$-penalty term, while the signs of $\Tilde{\beta}_j$ agree with the signs of the estimated coefficients $\gamma_j$ (or they are zero).
 We draw the univariate slopes and intercepts from the UK Biobank training data, but use the external coefficients $\tilde{\beta}_j$ to define the adaptive penalty weights and sign constraints in the second-stage regression.
+The final model can be written as $\hat{\eta}(x) = \hat\gamma_0 + \sum_{j=1}^p \hat\gamma_j x_j.$ Note this alternative construction holds for binary responses as well.